senomorf/oci-cpu-shaper/docs/08-development.md

 - Inspect `git status` after linting and stage the generated edits before committing so reviewers see both the intentional changes and any formatter updates together (§14).
 - Auto-fixes often adjust imports and line wrapping; rerunning `make lint` after resolving merge conflicts keeps the workspace aligned with CI and avoids last-minute surprises.

 Running the `test` target enables the Go race detector by default, helping detect data races early during development.
-Use `make coverage` before pushing to confirm your changes keep statement coverage at or above the CI threshold; the command writes `coverage.out` and reports the aggregate percentage across production code by skipping developer tooling packages such as `cmd/agentscheck`.
+Use `make coverage` before pushing to confirm your changes keep statement coverage at or above the CI threshold; the command writes `coverage.out`, mirrors the console summary into `coverage.txt`, and reports the aggregate percentage across production code by skipping developer tooling packages such as `cmd/agentscheck`.
 CI currently requires at least 85 percent statement coverage, and the latest filtered run reports 86.6 percent.
 Override `COVERAGE_EXCLUDES` when invoking the target if you introduce additional non-production packages that should be omitted from the calculation.
+The `test` job in `.github/workflows/ci.yml` runs the same make target with the `MIN_COVERAGE` guard and publishes both coverage files as build artifacts so reviewers can audit the report without re-running the suite locally.

 ## Suggested Workflow